NirmaySriharsha/Siete-y-Medio/README.md

 6. 20th April- I made a bunch of commits trying to fix a problem with certain files from the visual studio IDE, that were being modified everytime I opened the project, even though I made no change to the files itself.
 In the end I could not fix the problem, but I updated the gitignore files to deal with SOME of the problems.
 The rest don't seem to be fatal and don't affect the major files so I'll let them be.

+7. 21st April- Created a new branch called "newbranch".
+The newbranch branch will concern itself with cleaning up and formatting the cards.h and cards.cpp files.
+The master branch will concern itself with the readme.md and the formatting of the output in siete-y-medio.cpp.
+This way we should be able to resolve most conflicts without too many problems.